-What are some important details of the statue?
+What are the important details of the statue?

 The statue is often referred to as Ugra Narasimha.
 Sadly is so because in the original statue, goddess Lakshmi was sitting on the lap of Narasimha.
 However, during the destruction of Hampi by the Deccan sultanate, the part that had Goddess Lakshmi was destroyed.